-Rodolfo Guzmán is head chef and owner of the world-renowned Borago restaurant.
-From there Guzmán has rewritten the culinary rules in a process that has led him to introduce numerous Chilean techniques, ingredients and products to the world.
-His cuisine is based on seasonality and a deep knowledge of the Chilean territory.
-Together with his team he has documented the uses and properties of his country's endemic pantry, exploring new possibilities, based on ingredients that had never been considered, such as the millenary foods of the Mapuche people.
+Rodolfo Guzman is the head chef and owner of the world-renowned Borago restaurant.
+From there Guzman has rewritten the culinary rules in a process that has led him to introduce numerous Chilean techniques, ingredients, and products to the world.
+His cuisine is based on seasonality and deep knowledge of the Chilean territory.
+Together with his team, he has documented the uses and properties of his country's endemic pantry, exploring new possibilities, based on ingredients that had never been considered, such as the millenary foods of the Mapuche people.

-Borago, the restaurant commanded by chef Rodolfo Guzmán, has just been chosen among the 26 best in the world in The World's 50 Best ranking.
+Borago, the restaurant commanded by chef Rodolfo Guzman, has just been chosen among the 26 best in the world in The Worlds 50 Best rankings.
 Here he tells the experience of eating there.

 - MILK: The milk used, especially in their ice cream, is milked by us and comes from natural aging.

-- WINES: Boragó do not have a wine list.
+- WINES: Borago does not have a wine list.
 In return, they seek to add the effort of family projects full of passion.
 They have a wine pool.
 These represent particular conditions in the Chilean territory, occasionally with surprising results.

 - HARVEST: They understand the restaurant as a provider; One day they can cut a wild fruit that grows three weeks a year at 3,500 meters and the next, unique mushrooms from a forest.